JBShady/COD5-Remastered/README.md

 * In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing.
 * All maps use various improvements to zombie logic and pathing
 * Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less
+* Helmets can be shot off a zombie's head and fling in a direction based on the damage and will play a special sound
+* Gibs and helmets shot off of zombies disappear quicker depending on the amount of playerse to hopefully reduce visual glitches
 * Zombies must be on the same floor/actually directly behind players to still play their behind vocals
 * Added missing gore fx when gibbing zombie torsos
 * Zombies can gib from special scripted explosive damage including Betties, Satchels, and Mortars
 * Fixed potential leak when zombies rise out of ground
-* Gibs and helmets shot off of zombies disappear quicker depending on the amount of playerse to hopefully reduce visual glitches
 * Zombie neckshots no longer count as headshots on the stats page, so now the scoreboard headshot value will reconcile with the menu stats

 ### HUD